vineeth-au/spring-cloud-config/README.md

 * Debugging Nightmares: When your config works locally but fails in production, it can lead to hours of frustrating debugging sessions.
 * Configuration Management Confusion: It becomes unclear which configuration values will actually be used in production.

-### What This Repo Demonstrates
-This is a minimal, reproducible example that showcases this exact problem.
-You can clone this repo, run it locally to see the "correct" behavior, then deploy it to a Kubernetes cluster to witness the configuration merging weirdness firsthand.

 ### Steps to Reproduce the issue

-1. Build the App
+1. Let's build our Spring Boot application using Maven.
 ```shell
   mvn clean install
 ```
-2. Run the app locally to verify (I have Dev and Staging profiles, substitute accordingly, or you can remove profiles to see the default behaviour)
+2. Run the application locally to see how it should behave.
+This project includes `default`, `dev` & `staging` for testing.
 ```shell
   mvn spring-boot:run -Dspring-boot.run.profiles="dev"
 ```
-3. When the application starts up, you can see in the logs `AppConfig(items=[Item 1, Item 6, Item 7])` (Incase you have loaded Dev) the right number of elements are present inside the array.
+3. When the application starts up, you should see something like `AppConfig(items=[Item 1, Item 6, Item 7])`.
+This shows that the configuration is working exactly as expected - the dev profile configuration has completely overridden the base configuration, giving us exactly 3 items in our list.

-4. Deploy the application in `minikube`.
+4. Here's where things get weird.
+Let's deploy the exact same application to a Kubernetes cluster and see what happens.
+For this example, I'm using `minikube`.
 ```shell
   k apply -f minikube.yaml
 ```
+This will create all the necessary Kubernetes resources (deployment, service, etc.).

 PS: My miniKube's overly permissive `cluster-admin` `ClusterRoleBinding` was bound to the `system:serviceaccounts` group.
 This resulted in all service accounts in my default cluster having `cluster-admin` privileges.
 Since it's just a miniKube I ended up doing this
 > [!WARNING]
 > Do not do this in your actual cluster.